UtahDave/dock_apache/README.rst

 4. sudo salt 'docker*' state.sls dock_apache

-You should now have 2 containers running on each docker minion serving up an http response on ports 8080 and 8000.
+You should now have 2 containers running on each docker minion serving up an http response on ports 8080 and 8000 of each of your docker hosts.

 Now, to set up your haproxy server run the following commands: